How to Play

 Actions

-Every turn the game figures out what technology you can research (based on what technology you have), what assets you can build (based on what technology you have), what you you can launch (based on what assets you have on hand).
+Every turn the game calculates what you can research (based on your technology), what you can build (based on your technology), and what you can launch (based on your assets).
+The result appears in the "Possible Actions You Could Take" table.

 Information